Licensed Clinical Professional Counselor

-Typically, Candy sees clients Monday, Wednesdays and Fridays in office or virtual and Tuesdays and Thursdays virtual only.
+Candy is only doing telehealth sessions at this time.
 My hours are 9am to 4pm central time.
 Occasionally, Saturday morning is available for those who have hectic work schedules.
 If you have a counseling emergency, please call Johnson County Mental Health Center at 913-831-2550, or the Crisis Line at 913-384-3535.

 Are telephone or Zoom sessions available if I am not able to make an appointment in person?